meh/ela/README.md

 	}
 };

+/* This defines the experssion traits for `RGB<T>`.
+ */
 template <typename Type>
 struct ela::expression::traits<RGB<Type>>
 {
+	/* This is always the scalar type.
+	 */
 	typedef Type type;

+	/* This is the number of rows the expression will produce.
+	 */
 	static constexpr size_t rows = 3;

+	/* This is the number of columns the expression will produce.
+	 */
 	static constexpr size_t columns = 1;
 };
 ```